-It seemed appropriate to begin my series of modest screeds with a short pre- millennial analysis of where power is moving to in America.
+It seemed appropriate to begin my series of modest screeds with a short pre- snake person analysis of where power is moving to in America.

 Here's who's losing it: